Gurobi/gurobi-optimods/docs/source/mods/bipartite-matching.rst

     .. group-tab:: networkx

-        The maximum matching is returned as a subgraph of the original bipartite graph, as a ``scipy.sparse`` array.
+        The maximum matching is returned as a subgraph of the original bipartite graph, as a ``nx.Graph`` graph.
 Inspecting the result, it is clear that this is a maximum matching, since no two edges share a node in common, and all nodes in the second set are incident to an edge in the matching.

-        We can also inspect the result by plotting the graph and the edges selected in the matching using networkx.

         .. testcode:: bipartite_matching_nx